 The history of WordPress: The world’s favourite CM

 Before we cover the topic of choosing a WordPress theme that’s right for your business, let’s start by taking a look at the history of WordPress, and why it’s become the most popular content management system in the world.

 WordPress is an open-source system for publishing content that was created in 2003 through a merge of ideas between entrepreneurs and developers Matt Mullenweg, and Mike Little.
 Since then, every update introduced to the system has come with powerful features like static page, mix-and-match plugins, media management, and widgets.

 Today, WordPress websites are everywhere, with statistics suggesting that this CMS currently powers more than a quarter of all websites, with a market share of around 59.4% In other words, WordPress is miles ahead of its closest rival, Joomla, which only has a 6.1% market share.
 So, why is it so popular?
 Well, WordPress offers a variety of benefits for the people who use it, including:

-Plugin stability and autonomy: Much of the power of WordPress can be found in its vast selection of plugins, which don’t need other plugins to function and automatically update.
-With the right plugins, you can design everything from a SEO-friendly blog, to an e-Commerce store.
+- Plugin stability and autonomy: Much of the power of WordPress can be found in its vast selection of plugins, which don’t need other plugins to function and automatically update.
+With the right plugins, you can design everything from an SEO-friendly blog to an e-Commerce store.

 WordPress websites are completely customisable.
 The look and feel can be adjusted to provide a completely personalised online experience for your business, and your customers.